Kepler Capital Thinks TechnipFMC's Stock is Going to Recover

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for TechnipFMC with a $10.04 average price target, a 93.1% upside from current levels.
-In a report issued on October 16, RBC Capital also maintained a Buy rating on the stock with a $12.00 price target.
+Currently, the analyst consensus on TechnipFMC is a Strong Buy with an average price target of $10.05, a 62.1% upside from current levels.
+In a report issued on October 26, Societe Generale also upgraded the stock to Buy with a $8.90 price target.

 See today’s analyst top recommended stocks >>